evayhj/evayhj.github.io/README.md

 ### Area of Interest

-My area of interests is data analysis, especially in big data and data management.
+My area of interest is data analysis, especially in big data and data management.
 I want to use skills, technologies, practices for continuous iterative exploration and investigation of past business performance to gain insight and drive business planning.
 I will mainly focuses on developing new insights and understanding of business performance based on data and statistical methods.

 ### Project